Severe Weather - Winter

 Q & A

 Who removes snow from sidewalks?

 Snow removal from sidewalks is the responsibility of each residential property owner and business owner.
 The City does not remove or clear snow from the front of residences or businesses.

 Is there a fine for not removing snow from walkways and sidewalks?

-Commercial businesses that do not clear sidewalks bordering their property in accordance with Boulevard Maintenance Bylaw No. 2377 are subject to a fine of $50.
+Residents and commercial businesses that do not clear sidewalks bordering their property in accordance with Boulevard Maintenance Bylaw No. 2377 are subject to a fine of $50.

 Who clears snow from public areas such as mailboxes and bus landing areas?

 Until City crews are able to keep main routes clear, side streets and residential areas will not be cleared, which includes mailboxes and bus landing areas.
 We strongly encourage residents to assist with shoveling snow from these areas.

 What if I am unable to clear the snow from my sidewalk or driveway because of age or disability?